moreniekmeijer/oh_hell_score_saver/README.md

 # Oh Hell Scorekeeper
 #### Video Demo: <URL HERE>
 #### Description:
-A scorekeeper for the cardgame *Oh Hell*, made as a final project for the CS50's programming with Python course from Harvard.
+A scorekeeper for the card game *Oh Hell*, made as a final project for the CS50’s Introduction to Programming with Python course from Harvard.

 ## Introduction
 I often play the card game *Oh Hell* (known as *Boerenbridge* in Dutch) with my family.
 We traditionally keep score with pen and paper.
 So I thought: why not use this CS50p final project as an opportunity to build a small program for this...